jwround/C13-website/content/the-palm-oil-problem/tech.md

 70% of all beauty products contain palm-oil, and every year, the industry consumes more then 1.5 million tonnes.
 This requires half a million hectares of rainforest be used as palm plantations, which carries a devastating environmental and social toll.
 And this problem is not going away, palm-oil consumption keeps growing.
+Our planet need solutions, and we think we can help.